Start Developing with TypeDB

 What is a TypeDB Client?

-A TypeDB client, along with the TypeDB Console and the TypeDB Workbase, is an interface which we can use to read from and write to a TypeDB knowledge graph.
+A TypeDB client, along with the TypeDB Console and TypeDB Studio, is an interface which we can use to read from and write to a TypeDB knowledge graph.
 If we are building an application that uses a TypeDB knowledge graph as its database, we would need a TypeDB client at our application layer to handle the database operations.

 In this section and the following pages, we learn the mechanism that a TypeDB client uses to set up communication with databases running on the TypeDB server as well as the methods available for executing queries and retrieving their answers.